Test-Time Alignment of Text-to-Image Diffusion Models via Null-Text Embedding Optimisation: Conclusion

 We present Null-Text Test-Time Alignment (Null-TTA), a training-free framework that aligns text-to-image diffusion models by optimising the null-text embedding in classifier-free guidance.
 By shifting optimisation from unstructured latent or noise spaces to the semantic manifold of the text encoder, Null-TTA provides inherent regularisation that prevents reward hacking and maintains semantic coherence.

 We also derive a principled objective that directly adjusts the model’s generative distribution towards reward while preserving the pretrained model's knowledge.
-Together with a lightweight particle-filtering strategy, our method achieves state-of-the-art target reward optimisation, strong cross-reward generalisation, and favorable computational efficiency across diverse settings.
+With this principled objective, our method achieves state-of-the-art target reward optimisation, strong cross-reward generalisation, and favorable computational efficiency across diverse settings.

 Our findings show that optimising within the semantic conditioning space offers a simple yet powerful alternative to existing TTA approaches, and establishes Null-TTA as a principled paradigm for reliable inference-time alignment of diffusion models.